Bruce Davidson (photographer): Filmmaker

 Davidson took stills for Michelangelo Antonioni's Zabriskie Point, as he also did on The Misfits, amongst Inge Morath, Henri Cartier-Bresson, Dennis Stock, Eve Arnold, Ernst Haas, Cornell Capa, Elliott Erwitt, and Erich Hartmann.
 But he also produced motion pictures himself.
 In 1968 he purchased a 16mm movie camera to film on East 100th Street.

 Davidson directed short films; the documentaries Living off the Land (1986) on conservation in the United Kingdom made with a grant from the American Film Institute and awarded the Critics Choice Award, and Zoo Doctor (1971) for children.
 With another grant from the American Film Institute he produced a 28-minute dramatisation Isaac Singer’s Nightmare and Mrs. Pupko’s Beard (1972) which appeared on Public Television and won first prize in its class in the 1972 American Film Festival.

 Later career

-Davidson continues to work as an editorial photographer, and has contributed to the Center for Photography at Woodstock workshops and lectures.
+Davidson continued to work as an editorial photographer, and contributed to the Center for Photography at Woodstock workshops and lectures.

 An image from his Brooklyn Gang series was used as the cover for Bob Dylan's 2009 album Together Through Life.

+From 2015, Davidson had started to review his archive, and was finding imagery that had been previously unseen.
+By 2023 he was in his 90th year and had assembled The Way Back, an exhibition at the Howard Greenberg Gallery, New York, 23 June–16 September 2023, and a book of that title was published in 2025.